TheNoviceProspect/ObsidianVault/Templates/Recording Checklist.md

 - [ ] Check Mic is set to VoiceMod
   - [ ] (Optional:) Check that VoiceMod has the Clean voice enabled
 - [ ] Check Mic audio levels
-- [ ] Check MiraBox Capture Audio level
+- [ ] Check MiraBox Capture Audio level / Desktop Audio level
 - [ ] Check Camera is enabled and visible
 - [ ] Check video capture is enabled and visible
 - [ ] Ensure 6-key extension keyboard is plugged in and programmed